Current research projects include:

 Fuller details can be obtained from the project’s website which is managed by the University of Huddersfield:

-Recent successfully completed grants in recent years include:
+Recent successfully completed grants include:

 - Role, Status and Hierarchy in the Performance of North Indian Classical Music